-You will most likely take the Levels of English Proficiency test which is designed for students who did not learn English as a first language.
+You will most likely take the Levels of English Proficiency (LOEP) test which is designed for students who did not learn English as a first language.
 This test includes, reading, listening and math sections as well as a required essay.
-Use of translators (online or handheld) and dictionaries is prohibited.
+Use of translators (online or handheld) and dictionaries is not allowed.

 Contact the Office of Accessibility Resources (email@example.com or 315-498-2245) at least 2 weeks prior to testing for instructions on submitting disability documentation.
 Please see the Accommodative Testing section of the Testing Services website for additional details.